aghaeifar/optimized_multi_coil/README.md

                                'coil_no_row', [32,4,30], ...            % Initial coils arrangment, [number of coils, number of rows, size of the coils]
                                'prefix', 'Unconstrained_CoilSize30');   % A prefix for the name of destination folder (results will be saved there)
 ```
-To change the optimization constraints, modify `opt_profile_manager.m`.
-Boundries for coil size, position, cylinder sizem, and many others are in `opt_profile_manager.m`
+Modify `opt_profile_manager.m` to change the optimization constraints.
+Boundries for coil size, position, cylinder size, and many others are in `opt_profile_manager.m`

-Optimization of coils arrangment & size in a multi-coil shim setup.

-User can define the initial positions of the coils (normally a symmetric arrangment).
+## Is it slow?
+The program comprises a lot of computations.
+Although the magnetic field for individual coils are computed in parallel, it may take several hours or days to complete.
+Here are a few tips for you:
+- Crop your B0 maps as much as possible.

-You can replace the matlab code for simulation of Biot-savart law with the following mex file (4x faster)
+- You can replace the matlab code for simulation of Biot-savart law with the following mex file (4x faster)
 https://github.com/Aghaeifar/Biot-Savart-Matlab-mex

-Questions, bug reports, and suggestions are welcome.
-Please contact:
+- If you want to force the program to stop, simply go to the destination folder, create stop.txt and write 1 in the file.
+The program checks this file every 10 iterations.
+The program will stop and save the results up to the current iteration if the file exists and contains 1.

+## Contact me
+Do you have questions or want to report a bug?
+Is there any suggestions?
+Just write me:
 Ali Aghaeifar <ali.aghaeifar[at]tuebingen.mpg.de>

-# Requirements:
-Matlab with the following toolboxes
-* optimization_toolbox
-* statistics_toolbox
-* distrib_computing_toolbox